 Women who have experienced labial stretching or tearing during childbirth or women suffering from labia minora hypertrophy can benefit from this procedure.
 Abnormally large labia can cause irritation and discomfort during certain activities and sports.
 Also, women who are self-conscious regarding asymmetrical labia can gain self-esteem by achieving a more proportionate and balanced look.

 Women who feel unhappy with their labia majora can also have a majoraplasty performed, which gives them the ability to have the labia majora shaped to their desired appearance.

 Can this surgery be combined with other gynecological procedures or cosmetic surgeries?

 Labiaplasty is easily paired with vaginoplasty or other gynecological procedures, such as hysterectomy, urinary stress incontinence, and endometrial ablations.
+Both the majoraplasty and minoraplasty procedures can be done at the same time, if the patient wishes to change the appearance of both the labia majora and labia minora.
 They also can be performed in conjunction with plastic surgeries like breast augmentation and/or tummy tucks.